cryptoadvance/specter-desktop/DEVELOPMENT.md

 * automatically mine some coins for the addresses found in the wallets at ~/.specter/wallets/regtest/*.json
 * automatically mine a block every 15 seconds (but not to the wallet-addresses anymore)

+After that, you can configure the bitcoin-core-connection in specter-desktop like this:
+* Username: bitcoin
+* Password: secret
+* Host: localhost
+* Port: 18443

 # IDE-specific Configuration

 ## Unit-Tests in VS-Code